 We live in a world where we value feelings over facts, and while this seems very human, it's also extremely dangerous and may be counterproductive in many cases.

 I learned that the older you get and the more "successful" or happy you are, the more people will hate you for that.
 Some people dislike happy people because they're jealous and miserable themselves.
 I'm sometimes that person myself.
-And that's okay, it's not your problem.
+And that's okay, it's not my problem.
 Move on.

 In Adlerian psychology (written by Alfred Adler, an Austrian psychotherapist) there's this concept of "The delegation of tasks" in which he describes how you can identify "life tasks" and assign them to either yourself or someone else.
-One of the ways to achieve happiness is understanding what is your tasks and what is someone else's task.
-If someone doesn't like you, it's simple: Who's task is this to figure out?
+One of the ways to achieve happiness is understanding what is your task and what is someone else's task.
+If someone doesn't like you, it's simple: Whose task is this to figure out?
 In many cases, it's the other person's problem/task, not yours.

 I love making excuses because I'm a master procrastinator.
 The reasons I make excuses is due to many reasons, but mainly because of FOMO (Fear of Missing out) or because I'm just bad at taking risks that aren't necessarily calculated risks.

 And that applies to a lot of things.
 Shutting down a project that's going nowhere, quitting your job or not leaving your hometown you hate so much.
 One of the tricks that helps me is usually to ask one simple question: "Will I regret quitting my job and taking this risk when I'm 60 years old?"
 Usually the answer is no. I might regret it in the short term, but in the long-term I'd probably regret more staying at my shitty full-time job than quitting it.

 Adding perspective to my decision always helps me make a decision.
 It's hard to get our of our own heads sometimes, until you get that birds eye perspective.